briancavalier/braindump/README.md

 # braindump

-A braindump of useful things
+A collection of small and hopefully useful things.